LinYuanNYU/Pytorch-Object-Detection-Framework/README.md

-# Pytorch_object_detection
+# Pytorch object detection
-A object detection framework using pytorch
+**A object detection framework using pytorch**

-Train your dataset
-All the networks supported by this framework will use csv file as training input, and you can use utils/generateCSV.py to generate your csv file.
+Now this framework has supported SSD300 and RetinaNet(depth: 18, 34, 50, 102, 151).
+You can train your object detector with a single commend line operation.

+> Training
+  You should adjust your dataset into the format of VOC2007, which looks like this